sensei-hacker/inavwiki/Building-custom-firmware.md

 [366/366] cd /home/jrh/Projects/fc/ina.../inav/build/inav_6.0.0_QUARKVISION.hex
 ```

-## Fix any error and warnings
+## Fix any errors /  warnings

 If you changes introduce compiler warnings, please fix them.
-Submissions (pull requests).
+Submissions (pull requests) with compiler errors / warnings will not be accepted.
 If your changes overflow the flash size, consider removing unwanted features in `target.h`.
 Your `target.h` can always `#undef` generic features from `src/main/target/common.h` (e.g. unwanted RX or telemetry options).

 ## Commit your changes